spapas/spapas.github.io/content/wagtail-tutorial.md

 WAGTAILSEARCH_ES_INDEX = 'wagtailtutorial'
 ```
 The most important thing to notice is that  the ``INSTALLED_APPS`` contains the usual apps from django.\*, [south] for database migrations, [django-compressor] to support compressing static files (and automatic translating from less to css), [django-taggit] to add support for tags, and [django-modelcluster] which adds support from clusters (groups) of models.
 It also contains the wagtail.\* applications and the tutorial application which is where we will create our blog.
-Also there are two Wagtail related middleware (one to add a site attribute to each request and one to hand redirects), configuring django-compressor to use the ``lessc`` binary to compile ``less`` files (more on this later), and some other, not so important Wagtail settings.
+Also there are two Wagtail related middleware (one to add a site attribute to each request and one to hand redirects), configuring django-compressor to use the ``lessc`` and ``coffee`` commands to compile ``less`` and ``coffee`` files (more on this later), and some other, not so important Wagtail settings.

 So let's create the tutorial application by issuing